Why Check Building Complaints Before Renting?

 1Are building complaints public record in NYC?

 Yes.
-All HPD violations, 311 complaints, and DOB records are public and searchable online through NYC government websites.
-Anyone can look up any building's complaint history without needing to be a tenant or owner.
+All HPD violations, 311 complaints, DOB records, and ACRIS property records are public and searchable online through NYC government websites.
+Anyone can look up any building's complaint history without needing to be a tenant, owner, or attorney.
+This transparency is a unique strength of NYC's housing oversight — most US cities don't publish building violation data this openly.

 2How far back do complaint records go?